 It seems like just the other day that I posted a little rant about the real estate market in our part of the world.
 I was quite frustrated, just like a lot of other people.
+We live in Southern Ontario Canada, where property values are booming.

 Recently, we had the idea that it was time to put our home up for sale.
 Staying home for the last year and a half during this pandemic gave us lots of time to finish up most of our projects, and our University kids were once again heading back out into the world.
 We were empty nesters again, suddenly – so it seemed like the right thing to do.
 After a week, we decided not to sell and took our home off of the market.